cfpb/consumerfinance.gov/docs/index.md

 - `base.txt`: shortcut for `django.txt` + `wagtail.txt` + `libraries.txt`
 - `deployment.txt`: requirements for deployment, includes `base.txt` and `postgres.txt` and a New Relic library which we don't install anywhere else.
-- `django.txt`: specifies Django version.
-In its own file to make it easier to test multiple versions.
+- `django.txt`: specifies the Django version.
 The file is used when running the site, but by having it separate we can test against other versions of Django by excluding this file.
 - `libraries.txt`: Python libraries.
 - `local.txt`: includes `base.txt` and `postgres.txt` and some useful libraries when developing locally.
 - `docs.txt`: requirements to build the cfgov-refresh docs.